Nishkarsh01/Spongebob-Portfolio-Project/README.md

 # RashmiRashmi-Portfolio-Project

-This is a Responsive Portfolio Website developed using Html, CSS, JavaScript, Bootstrap4, jQuery, Node.js, Express, MongoDB.It is a highly interactive website with an awesome dynamic photo/video gallery section.
+This is a Responsive Portfolio Website developed using Html, CSS, JavaScript, Bootstrap4, jQuery, Node.js, Express, MongoDB.
+It is a highly interactive website with an awesome dynamic photo/video gallery section.
 Feel free to copy, get ideas, no copyright issues.

 ## Author
 > Nishkarsh01